 BulkBuyHosting gives you CPanel accounts from a network of reseller accounts they obtain from companies offering shared hosting.
 BBH does not allow you to host casino or adult PBNs.This is what the team at SERPninja uses.

 This is another company operated by the folks at BulkBuyHosting.
 This is a solid choice if you need PBN hosting for “shady” niches.

 PriorityProspect (for massive networks – 200+ sites)

 A lot of our clients with massive networks use this service and seem to be very happy with it.

 Building private blog network sites

-The critical idea when building out PBN sites is to make them good enough to pass manual reviews.
-Does your PBN look like a real site when someone stumbles onto it?
+The critical idea when building out PBN websites is to make them good enough to pass manual reviews.
+Does it look like a real site when someone stumbles onto it?
 Does it look convincing enough when the Google SPAM team look at it?

 Time and again, our internal testing has pointed to significant advantages when doing a hybrid setup—setting up WordPress on your PBNs while carrying forward the niche and URL structure of what you find in Archive.org.
 The sites index faster and stay indexed for a longer period than doing WayBack exports.
 About half a billion websites (455 million out of 1.3 billion total active websites) run on WordPress.
 Theoretically, this means that at least half of your PBN can run on WordPress while mimicking the natural web—this number only gets higher if you compare the total number of blogs that run on WordPress.